Vualto/task-engine-public-docs/docs/source/DeveloperDocumentation/TaskEngineAPI.md

 ### GET: `/dashboard`

-The dashboard endpoint returns information about the current Task Engine queue status.
+The dashboard endpoint returns information about the current Task Engine queue status of the current client and in the case of stand alone deployments the general queue status.
 The information includes lists of started, queued and scheduled jobs as well as the setting information for the maximum concurrent jobs and the number of priority reserved job slots.
 The Task Engine version is also returned.
+Non-administrators will always just be able to get information pertinent to themselves.
+Administrators are able to get information regarding any client.

 <details>

 <summary>Details</summary>
 <br />

-**Requires Authentication: No**<br />
+**Requires Authentication: Yes**<br />
+**Requires Administrator Privileges: Optional**<br />
 **Required Headers:None**<br />
 **Optional Headers:**

-- `client` - client name, used to filter by client-name in multi-tenant setups.
+- `client` - client name, used to filter by client-name in multi-tenant setups only usable by administrator.

 ```json
 {